-If a backup file is created for an ApsaraDB RDS for SQL Server instance, you can restore the backup data to an existing RDS instance or a new RDS instance.
-This is suitable for the analysis of historical data and the restoration of the data on which unintended operations are performed.
+If you have backup data of an RDS SQL Server instance, you can restore the backup data to an existing instance or a new instance.
+This is suitable for scenarios such as recovering from unintended operations and analyzing historical data.

 Note